CodeTiburon/guides/instructions/gc_git.md

   git push -f origin 1234-bug-login
  ```

   > - Flag -f forced Git to overwrite the remote feature branch to match the rebased one.
-Never ever used it with `dev`,`production` or any other public branch.
+Never ever use it with `dev`,`production` or any other public branch.
 You can rebase only your own private branches.